ybakos/zuvuya-compositor/README.md

 ### Step 2

-The very first thing a client needs to do is connect to a Wayland compositor, which is a server running in its own process.
+The very first thing a client needs to do is connect to a Wayland display server ("compositor"), running in its own separate process.
 We can obtain a connection to the server with the function `wl_display_connect`.
-It takes one argument: the identifying name of the compositor.
-If we pass it `NULL`, it will attempt to determine the name of the compositor via the environment variable `$WAYLAND_DISPLAY`.
+It takes one
+argument: the identifying name of the server.
+If we pass it `NULL`, it will attempt to determine the name of the server via the environment variable `$WAYLAND_DISPLAY`.

 Our basic client might look like this:

 ```
+// ...
 #include <wayland-client.h>

 int main(int argc, char** argv) {
+  // ...
   struct wl_display* display = wl_display_connect(NULL);

   wl_display_disconnect(display);
-  return 0;
+  return EXIT_SUCCESS;
 }
 ```

-This program establishes a connection to the display server / compositor, and then closes that connection.
+This program establishes a connection to the display server, and then closes that connection.

-Now, the goal of the client is to obtain some memory to draw to, and in order for that memory to become part of the whole composited output, the client needs to use memory that the compositor provides.
-In order to get this memory, the client needs to start talking to the server through client-side proxies that correspond to their server-side counterparts.
-The initial, and "global," objects available to the client are enumerated in a "registry."
+The first goal of the client is to provide the server with access to the shared memory the client had been drawing to, so that this "canvas" can become part of the whole composited output driven by the server.
+To accomplish this, the client needs to start talking to the server through client-side proxies that correspond to their server-side counterparts.
+Wayland is the wire between these client proxies and the server counterparts.
+Our client will send requests to the server, the server will send events to the client, and the client will use event handlers to specify what to do in response to the events it cares about.

+The initial, or "global," objects available to the client are enumerated in a "registry."

 Let's see what it takes to create a registry, so we can use it to get other objects.